michaelsoftmd/pebkac-chrome/README.md

 UNRELATED TO THE OTHER ZENBOT PROJECT!
 This project shares NO RELATION WHATSOEVER to any other Zenbot-named repository that can be found online.
 This project was named after its originally forked project, Zendriver.

 Zenbot browses the web for you.
 It is a web nonautomation framework powered by Smolagents and Zendriver.
 Synchronous communication becomes asynchronous communication in an elegant double-helix of English language-powered Python interpretation driven by you, the user.
 There is no MCP, no n8n, no LangChain or LangGraph.
-Zenbot employs the LLM's native ability to control a web browser by writing Python directly into it.
+Zenbot employs the LLM's native ability to control a web browser by writing Python directly for it.

 - Zendriver is described as "A blazing fast, async-first, undetectable webscraping/web automation framework based on ultrafunkamsterdam/nodriver."
 - Smolagents is "a barebones library for agents that think in code."